 However in Abhisam's conversations with a few of these stakeholders (engineering managers, plant managers, control system engineers, safety professionals et al), we realized that there are quite a few myths out there about Industrial Cybersecurity.
 This is an attempt to dispel some of those.
 (These are not the only ones, but these are the most common ones)

-You can either watch the video below that explains these myths briefly, or go ahead and read the entire Industrial Cyber security White paper below.
+You can either watch the video below that explains these myths briefly, or go ahead and read the entire White paper below.

-Myth 1: My Control system (DCS/SCADA/PLC/SIS) is not connected to the internet, so I need not bother about Cybersecurity
+Myth 1: My Control system (DCS/SCADA/PLC/SIS) is not connected to the internet, so I need not bother about it

 Nothing could be further from the truth.
 This is because it is not necessary for your industrial control system, to be directly connected to the internet in order to be vulnerable.
 For example, Stuxnet, the infamous malware that affected a lot of Siemens make control systems, was spread mainly via USB flash drives and not through the internet.
 The Polish Lodtz tram network was hacked into by a bright teenager who had modified his TV remote (!), to change track points and caused a couple of trams to derail.
 Luckily there were reportedly no fatalities in that case.Note that the signalling system was NOT connected to the internet.
 The Maroochy wastewater SCADA (in Australia), was hacked into directly via a wireless device that was used to configure the system.
 It was not via the Internet.